nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   * `e` or `E` sort by event title in ascending lexicographical order, ignoring case differences
   * `d` or `D` sort by date from oldest to newest

 * It is optional to include the sorting prefix and field.
-If the sorting prefix and field are not included, no sorting is performed.
+If the sorting prefix and field are not included, the application will display all events in the current order that they are stored.
 * At most one field can be specified. i.e. Cannot specify 2nd or 3rd criteria to sort by.